 I spend most of my time working with Solaris, however I am gradually installing a few FreeBSD boxes as webservers, and OpenBSD boxes as gateways and firewalls.

 Peter Jeremy has been playing with computers for roughly 40 years - initially on IBM mainframes.
 By doing his degree at NSWIT (now UTS), he managed to miss out on Unix until 1986.
-Since then, he’s managed to mostly avoid anything other than Unix (Xenix/286, SunOS 4.x, Motorola SVR3, BSD/OS, FreeBSD 2.x through 10.x, HP (nee Compaq) Tru64 (nee Digital Unix (nee OSF/1)) and Solaris 2.5 through 10), with a sidetrack into AmigaDOS.
-He spends his days at Alcatel-Lucent as a SysAdmin and general Unix guru.
+Since then, he’s managed to mostly avoid anything other than Unix (Xenix/286, SunOS 4.x, Motorola SVR3, BSD/OS, FreeBSD 2.x through 10.x, HP (nee Compaq) Tru64 (nee Digital Unix (nee OSF/1)), Linux and Solaris 2.5 through 10), with a sidetrack into AmigaDOS.
+After completing a life sentence at Alcatel-Lucent, he now works as a SRE at Google.
 Outside work, he hacks FreeBSD and occasionally manages to spend some time with his wife and son.
 Peter has an amateur radio license (VK2PJ), but is virtually inactive.

 I first started using BSD about 3 years ago, when I was introduced to it by the senior security admin @ my work, having long being disgusted with the zealots of that other open source OS.
 I am now a full time consultant looking for long term employment and use FreeBSD daily on approximately 10 PCs in my living room alone (much to the disgust of my fiance).
 The happiest day in my life after being told my Fiance is pregnant was when Opera was ported to BSD :)